Spacetime Spins: Statistical mechanics for error correction with stabilizer circuits: Repetition code

 The suppressed fluctuation of errors strings for the standard circuit also suggest that its MWPM decoding (picking the minimum-energy string) will be more accurate at low $p_X$ than for the wiggling circuit (resulting in lower logical error rate).
 We also expect the MWPM thresholds to reflect the ML threshold differences: a higher threshold for the standard circuit.

 We performed simulations of MWPM decoding for a memory experiment with both circuits.
-We simulated a circuit depth of $T=4d-1$; below that, the code displayed above-threshold behavior with logical error rate increasing with distances.
+We simulated a circuit depth of $T=8d-1$; this equates to $2d$ rounds of syndrome measurements, and initialization and final readouts.
 We plot the results of the memory experiment in Fig.~\ref{fig:rep_compilations}: the standard circuit consistently achieves lower logical error rates, as we expected based on our spin models.
 The standard circuit has a MWPM threshold of approximately $2.94(1)\%$, while the wiggling circuit has a lower threshold of $2.87(1)\%$.
 This is also consistent with our expectations.
-Running Monte Carlo simulations of the spin models and estimating the ML decoding error rates, Fig.~\ref{fig:rep_ancilla_SM} shows a threshold of $2.98(1)\%$ for the standard circuit, slightly exceeding the MWPM threshold.
-The logical error rates themselves are also lower for the ML decoder, achieving a rate of $19\%$ at $p_X = 2.7\%$ and $d=11$, compared to $22\%$ for the MWPM decoder, for example.
+Running Monte Carlo simulations of the spin models and estimating the ML decoding error rates, Fig.~\ref{fig:rep_ancilla_SM} shows a threshold of $3.03(1)\%$ for the standard circuit and $2.96(1)\%$ for the wiggling circuit, both slightly exceeding their MWPM thresholds.
+The logical error rates themselves are also lower for the ML decoder, achieving a rate of $21.5\%$ at $p_X = 2.7\%$ with the $d=9$ standard circuit, compared to $23\%$ for the MWPM decoder, for example.

 As this circuit compilation comparison illustrates, our framework serves both as a source of intuition for performance differences, as well as a tool for quantitative comparisons to ML decoders.